-Buy into inbound marketing as well, not just HubSpot
+Buy into inbound marketing, not just HubSpot

-The first thing to do is actually believe in inbound marketing.
+The first thing to do is believe in inbound marketing.
 Without a firm belief in the methodology, no software (HubSpot or not) will be successful.
-You need to convince them that it’s time to use brains rather than the wallet to educate prospects and turn them into paying customers.
+You need to convince them it’s time to use brains rather than the wallet to educate prospects and turn them into paying customers.

 It’s time to avoid taking the easy way and chucking buckets of money on advertising and buying lists of prospects to email them.

 Show them proof

 To show that HubSpot and inbound work, use case studies featuring businesses similar to yours.
 If you can’t get your hands on any, HubSpot gathers plenty of statistics to show the true impact of inbound techniques on website traffic and lead generation.
 There are bound to be a few killer stats floating around that really hit home.